- Vaccine Information

 All individuals who are unvaccinated due to permitted exemptions or who are awaiting their second dose are required to adhere to additional health and safety measures, including frequent rapid testing.

 Before submitting your exemption form, please review the ask the experts video series provided by the Government of Canada.

-In addition, Carleton community members with approved permitted exemptions will be able to book a mandatory rapid testing appointment through cuScreen.
-Rapid testing will be required within 72 hours before participating in an in-person activity at Carleton.
+In addition, Carleton community members with approved permitted exemptions must have a negative rapid test within 72 hours before participating in an in-person activity at Carleton.
 Individuals will not be able to submit a COVID-19 screening self-assessment until they have a negative rapid test in cuScreen.

 There is no exemption request process for rapid testing.